Minnesota State Grant

 Targets students with the greatest need

-- Awards for students at four-year institutions average $2,649.
+- The average State Grant award at four-year institutions is $2,649.
 State Grant aid reduces the amount of loans students need to take out to finance their education.

 - The Minnesota Chamber of Commerce has said, "the State Grant program is a critical tool for maximizing the number of lower-income people who will have access to and complete higher education."

 Has statewide impact